ThaisGO/jobs-list/README.md

 # Frontend Mentor - Job listings with filtering solution

 This my version of the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt) challenge.
-Frontend Mentor challenges help you improve your coding skills by building realistic projects, I highly recommend it if you want toput your skills to the test!
+Frontend Mentor challenges help you improve your coding skills by building realistic projects, I highly recommend it if you want to put your skills to the test!

 ## Table of contents